-Although it is difficult to find a pre-existing condition travel plan, one helpful option with this benefit is the Atlas Travel Medical plan.
+Although it is difficult to find a pre-existing condition travel plan, one helpful option with this benefit is the Atlas Travel Insurance plan.
 While this plan does not cover pre-existing conditions, it does provide limited coverage for medical expenses and medical evacuation for an acute onset of a pre-existing condition.

 Additionally, you can buy the coverage for the dates you need and can choose your deductible and maximum coverage.
 This plan meets most visa requirements and will allow coverage in multiple destinations outside your home country.